raspberrypilearning/ghostbusters/en/step_7.md

 Here's how to add a 10 second timer to your game:
 ![screenshot](images/ghost-timer-code.png)

-...and here's how to create the `time = 0` block:
+Aand this is how to create the `time = 0` block:
 ![screenshot](images/ghost-timer-help.png)
 --- /hint ---
 --- /hints ---

 + Ask a friend to test your game.
 How many points can they score?

 	If your game is too easy, you can:

-	+ Give the player less time;
+	+ give the player less time
-	+ Make the ghosts appear less often;
+	+ make the ghosts appear less often
-	+ Make the ghosts smaller.
+	+ make the ghosts smaller

-	Test your game a few times until you're happy that it's the right level of difficulty.
+	Change and test your game a few times until you're happy that it's the right level of difficulty.